Sarikagangwar7300/Tkinter-Projects/README.md

 Projects-

-1- Calculator using tkinter
-2- Library Management System using tkinter
+1- Calculator using tkinter- It's a simple calculator using tkinter 2- Library Management System using tkinter- I have used tkinter with DB query